LibertyDSNP/spec/pages/DSNP/Types/Reaction.md

 # Reaction Announcement

-A Reaction Announcement is for publishing emoji reactions to anything with a [DSNP Announcement URI](../Identifiers.md#dsnp-announcement-uri).
+A Reaction Announcement is for publishing emoji reactions to anything with a [DSNP Content URI](../Identifiers.md#dsnp-content-uri).

 ## Fields